 Details Internship (WBLI) Description of the component The Work Experience is a program that requires an Orientation, Assessment and Employment Plan.
 Work Experience Includes the following trainings Resume Building, Interviewing Skills with a mock interview and finally Job Skill Development training.
-Every participant enrolled in this component is expected to participate a minimum of 5 hours per week.
-This will include a meeting with their provider representative monthly.
-Some skills participants can learn include how to put knowledge and skills learned in to practice, the benefits of networking, communication, the benefits of taking feedback and more.
-E&T providers are required to have their participants enrolled the Work Experience program below:

-Work Based Learning -Internships An internship is a professional learning experience that offers meaningful and practical work related to an individual's field of study or career interest.
+Every participant enrolled in this component will need to meet with their representative at least once a month.
+Hours will be manually tracked by the provider and placed in case notes through the completion of case management.
+E&T providers are required to have their participants enrolled in any of the Work Experience programs below: Work Activity Work Based Learning -Apprenticeships Work Based Learning -Pre-Apprenticeships Work Based Learning -Internships Work Based Learning -On the Job Training An internship is a professional learning experience that offers meaningful and practical work related to an individual's field of study or career interest.
 An internship gives the participant the opportunity for career exploration and development, and to learn new skills.
-Some skills participants can learn include how to put knowledge and skills learned into practice, the benefits of networking, communication, the benefits of taking feedback and more.
-Some examples of internships are nursing, medical assistant, mechanical, and welding.
-Target population The target population for participation in this component are those that: ABAWDS Homeless Veterans Students Single parents Underemployed Those that reside in rural areas Those between 16-59 years old: Age 16-17 must be head of household.
-Those who have not applied for or receive TANF, Unemployment benefits, and/or GA, SSI, RSDI Disability or other Disability benefits.
-Criteria for participation Basic reading skills (greater than 6th grade), Basic writing skills (greater than 6th grade), Basic mathematics ability (greater than 6th grade) Basic computer skills TBD by employers working with Equus.
-The New Mexico Workforce Connection provided ISD with the top 10 industry sectors.
-This information gathered through our collaboration with the NM Workforce Connection will assist our providers identify the types of employers they can work with.
-Health Care and Social Assistance Retail Trade Accommodation and Food Services Professional, Scientific and Technical Services Educational Services
+Target population The target population for participation in this component are those that: Are between the ages of 16-59 years old: Age 16-17 years old must be head of household.
+Have not applied for or receiving Temporary Assistance for Needy Families (TANF); Have not applied for or receiving Unemployment Compensation Benefits; and/or Have not applied for or receiving General Assistance, Social Security Income (SSI), Retirement, Survivors, Disability, Insurance (RSDI) Disability or other disability benefits Criteria for participation Basic reading skills (greater than 6th grade), Basic writing skills (greater than 6th grade), Basic mathematics ability (greater than 6th grade)

-6. Administrative and Support and Waste Management and Remediation Services 7.
-Construction 8.
-Public Administration 9.
-Transportation and Warehousing 10.
-Manufacturing
+Basic computer skills; and

+TBD by employers working with Equus.

 Geographic area Statewide

-E&T providers Equus
+E&T providers The Provider

 Projected annual participation 10

 Estimated annual component costs \$22,223.09